yashc73080/Portfolio/backend/data.md

 ### Director of Technology and AI
 May 2025 - Present
 Club
-- Lead AI/neuroscience projects and manage the club’s digital tools, platforms, and website
+- Developing ML mentor matching algorithm using word embeddings, semantic similarity, and Google Sheets integration
-- Direct tech and engineering committees to host workshops, resolve technical issues, and support innovation
+- Leading a committee on tech and neuroscience projects; hosting workshops educating 100+ members.

 ## RU Autonomous (AIAA)
 ### Imaging Subteam